LEARNAcademy/syllabus/rails-gems/01rails_cancan_rolify.md

 Now we can clear out the session cookies, and sign in with our existing user, then try: http://localhost:3000/grades/new

-Which should display an ugly, red "CanCan::Acess Denied" page.
+Which should display an ugly, red "CanCan::Access Denied" page.
 In fact, almost all views should be stopped by CanCan because our user is role-less.
 That's not a whole lot of fun -- let's fix that.

 ## Roles